zouhairm/zouhairm.github.io/projects/_posts/2019-08-05-nomadStories.markdown

 image: projects/nomadStories/landing.png
 imageLink: https://zouhairm.github.io/nomadsVue
 tags: [webdev, datavisualization, graphs, machinelearning]
-title: Clustering & Visualizing Travelers' stories with Doc2Vec and WebGL
+title: Clustering & Visualizing Travelers' Stories with Doc2Vec and WebGL
 venue: Sri Lanka, 2019
 description: |
   This project is an <a href="https://zouhairm.github.io/nomadsVue" target="_blank">Interactive Map Visualization</a> intended to explore thousands of travelers' stories and their connections.
 Its goal is to make the submissions of aspiring writers fun to discover.
 It is intended for a wide audience of users; whether it be aspiring travel writers, daydreaming office workers thinking about exploring a new destination, or social scientists interested in understanding why and how people travel.